 I’ll read picture books to the boys and most likely the obligatory Star Wars book that my four- year-old requests every single night.
 My daughter sometimes joins us as she still enjoys picture books.

-After the boys are in bed, I read a chapter or two from our current chapter book (we are working our way through the Chronicles of Narnia series, and before this we read through the entire Harry Potter series together).
+After the boys are in bed, I read aloud a chapter or two from our current chapter book (we are working our way through the Chronicles of Narnia series, and before this we read through the entire Harry Potter series together).

-Related Content: 17 Unexpectedly Awesome Books for Young Boys
+Related: 17 Unexpectedly Awesome Books for Young Boys

 Weekends: All the Extras

 We currently have one subscription that comes every month: the Magic School Bus Young Scientist Kit.
-We are also going to try out My Little Passports.
+We are also going to try out Little Passports.

 I use weekends to do the non-core subjects and more interest-led learning.
 We attend free Home Depot builds, tinker with science experiments, explore the world, etc.